Afghanistan (1)

 Turkey, Nepal, more…

 The stories from the World Watch List can feel overwhelming – and it may seem like the situation is getting harder for Christians everywhere.
 While persecution is increasing overall, there are places where the reverse is true.
 In 2021, persecution became less severe in Turkey (which fell 17 places on the World Watch List) and Nepal (which fell 14 places).
-There were smaller drops in persecution score for Somalia, Libya, Pakistan, Iran, India, Iraq, Syria, Vietnam, Egypt, Mauritania, Turkmenistan, Laos, Tunisia and Tajikistan.
+There were smaller drops in persecution score for Somalia, Libya, Pakistan, Iran, India, Iraq, Vietnam, Egypt, Mauritania, Turkmenistan, Laos, Tunisia and Tajikistan.
 While these numbers aren’t enormous, each change for the better represents answers to prayer – and Christians who were able to follow Jesus a little more freely than the previous year.

 Iran takes step towards religious freedom